 Any written material will be circulated to all parties at least 5 Academy days before the date of the meeting.
-The committee will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.
+The Panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.

-The committee will also not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
-New complaints must be dealt with from Stage 1 of the procedure.
+The Panel will also not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
+New complaints must be dealt with at Stage 1 of the Procedure.